jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 tect Users and Customers and Partner to Enhance Cybersecurity Cybersecurity Tech Accord principles mapping index on page 125\.
-We partnered with TruePic to create Project Providence, Note 1an interoperable application that utilizes TruePics authenticating camera SDK and the Microsoft Azure cloud platform.
+We partnered with TruePic to create Project Providence, Note 1 an interoperable application that utilizes TruePic’s authenticating camera SDK and the Microsoft Azure cloud platform.
 By leveraging the open standard established by C2PA, Project Providence enables seamless interoperability throughout the entire process of capturing, storing, and displaying visual documentation.
-Documenting damage
+“Documenting damage
 in Ukraine with
 transparency and
 authenticity will be
 critical to pursuing
 reparations and restoring
-the demolished objects.
+the demolished objects.”
 Anti\-Corruption Headquarters, Ukraine
 During the 2023 Biden Summit for Democracy,
 Microsoft and TruePic showcased a pilot project aimed at documenting and protecting evidence of cultural heritage site destruction in Ukraine.
-This initiativecoordinated by an NGO called Pact and executed by the implementing partner Anti\- Corruption Headquarters (ACHQ)involves the documentation and photography of destruction and recovery efforts in eight major cities across Ukraine.
+This initiative—coordinated by an NGO called Pact and executed by the implementing partner Anti\- Corruption Headquarters (ACHQ)—involves the documentation and photography of destruction and recovery efforts in eight major cities across Ukraine.
-The images captured are instrumental to promoting public accountability through ACHQs Map of
+The images captured are instrumental to promoting public accountability through ACHQ’s Map of Destruction website.
-Destruction website.
 Note 2
-In the first six months following the projects launch, ACHQ documented over 1,000 instances of cultural heritage site destruction.
+In the first six months following the project’s launch, ACHQ documented over 1,000 instances of cultural heritage site destruction.
 A subset of images has been accepted as evidence in ongoing criminal investigations led by District Prosecutor offices in Ukraine, addressing violations of Customary Law and the Law of War.
-We are honored to have played a role in supporting ACHQs mission of increasing accountability for crimes committed during wartime.
+We are honored to have played a role in supporting ACHQ’s mission of increasing accountability for crimes committed during wartime.
 Additional information
 The Coalition for Content Provenance and